Skip to main content

 I work at a trust and need to order some Lateral Flow Device (LFD) tests.
 How can I order these through NHS Supply Chain?

-If you’re ordering on behalf of your organisation, you can place an order on our NHS Supply Chain Foundry system, which can be accessed here
+If you’re ordering on behalf of your organisation, you can place an order through our NHS Supply Chain online catalogue.

 I work within an Integrated Care System (ICS) / for an Integrated Care Board (ICB), can I order on behalf of trusts?